OogieOrange/project-1-karate-koi/README.md

 <br>

 - The Karate Koi website will feature a color scheme consisting of black pearl, elm and white smoke.
-For a clean look.
+For a clean, calm and simple look.

 - The selected typografy consists of Montserrat and Quicksand, with a backup of Sans-seif.
 The focus is a clean design and a clear readability.